Limited Time Offer: Use code CERTLABS10Copied! for 10% off your first subscription!

 Frequently Asked Questions

-What percentage of CompTIA exams are PBQs?
+What percentage of CompTIA exams are Performance-Based Questions?

-Can I pass without PBQ practice?
+Can I pass CompTIA Security+ or Network+ without dedicated PBQ practice?

-How do labs differ from PBQs?
+How do hands-on labs differ from CompTIA PBQs, and why do I need both?